Cort Adeler: Legacy

 During the period of romantic nationalism in the 19th century, Adelaer gained the status of Norwegian naval hero, largely due his appearance in a novel by the romantic Danish writer Bernhard Severin Ingemann.
-Several Norwegian towns, among which the city of Oslo, have a street called Cort Adelers gate.
+Several Norwegian towns, including the city of Oslo, have a street called Cort Adelers Gade.

 The street Cort Adelers Gade in Copenhagen's Gammelholm neighbourhood was named after Cort Adeler in the 1860s.
 Cort Adelers Gade in Aarhus was named after him in 1901.